abdellah20015/microservices/README.md

 basic micro services architecture implementation using spring boot and spring boot libraries.

-i wrote an article in french about how i wrote this here.
+details about how this was implemented are in  [this article (in french)](https://bmar1.com/posts/microservices/simple_implementation/)

 # How to run